 Build a rich and beautiful interactive data story.

 Communicate quickly to users, and retain interest.

 Introduce thoughful UI and simple UX.

 Since the report told the story with a lot of helpful data to understand the big message, I received excel worksheets which I brought into illustrator to develop.
 The website has interactive versions that I used infogram to build them with.

 The graphs above were developed before the web page for marketing to send them out to numerous public relations channels for promotion.

-With Google's latest benchmarking update and how they rank pages, meant that web pages needed to have more meaningful and long form content which was one of the primary goals of this design.
+Ensure the page met long form content benchmarks which was one of the primary goals of this design.

 Allow users to discover the necessary steps in thinking about asking for a raise.